santhu1712/Cricket-Score-Prediction/README.md

 # Cricket Score Predictor

 This is a machine learning-based web application built with **Flask** that predicts the final score of a cricket match based on various match-related inputs.
-The model uses **Linear Regression** to make predictions, and the web application allows users to input details such as the batting team, bowling team, current score, overs, wickets, and runs scored in the last 5 overs to predict the final score.
+The model uses **Random Forest Regression** to make predictions, and the web application allows users to input details such as the batting team, bowling team, current score, overs, wickets, and runs scored in the last 5 overs to predict the final score.

 ## Key Features

-- **Machine Learning Model**: A Linear Regression model is used to predict the final score based on historical data.
+- **Machine Learning Model**: A **Random Forest Regression** model is used to predict the final score based on historical data.
-- **User Input Interface**: Users can enter details about the match, including the batting and bowling teams, current score, overs, wickets, and runs in the last 5 overs.
+- **User Input Interface**: Users can enter details about the match, including the batting and bowling teams, current score, overs, wickets, and runs scored in the last 5 overs.
 - **Web Interface**: Built with Flask for backend, HTML, and Bootstrap for frontend to provide a simple and interactive user experience.
 - **Prediction**: The model predicts the final score based on the provided match data.

 ## Technologies Used

 - **Flask**: Lightweight web framework for Python.
-- **scikit-learn**: Machine learning library used for training the Linear Regression model.
+- **scikit-learn**: Machine learning library used for training the Random Forest Regression model.
 - **pandas**: For handling and manipulating data.
 - **Pickle**: For serializing the trained machine learning model and loading it into the app.
 - **HTML/CSS**: For creating the frontend interface.